marva-sequioaat/Github-Fetcher/README.md

     "repositories": ["repo1", "repo2"]
 }

+# setting up the project
+after cloning this project,you need to run the following commands to set up the poetry app

+cd ..

+poetry install

+to activate the virtual env give the command

+poetry env activate

+this will prints the activate command of the virtual environment to the console.
+Manually copy paste the command and run them to activate venv

 # run the program

+cd cli_app_poetry

-poetry run python main.py --config your_config.json
+python main.py --config your_config.json

 # Testing

-to run test give the following command cd .. poetry run pytest
+to run test give the following command

+cd ..

+pytest -svv tests

 # Exit code
  0 -Success:The operation completed successfully without any errors.